crespohector/welcome-to-mod-7/README.md

 ### Other Standup Notes

 * If **technical questions come up**, your PM will ask you to put them in the lecture questions channel as we will not have time to debug during standups.
-* TA notes will include whether you met yesterdays goal fully / partially / not at all.
+* IA notes will include whether you met yesterdays goal fully / partially / not at all.
-* TA notes will also include 3-5 word description of your goal for tomorrow.
+* IA notes will also include 3-5 word description of your goal for tomorrow.

 ## Workflow Expectations